 You can easily test this yourself.
 Find a site that runs Page Shield, open the console, and refresh your page a few times.
 You can see when the CSP headers get added as this will cause an error in your browser developer console.

 Their malicious script detection and alerting, as well as code change detection and alerting detect known attacks and heavily rely on threat feed intel.
-Only they lock them in the enterprise tier with Page Shield as an add-on, which renders them mostly out of range for most businesses due to pricing.
+They lock this information in the enterprise tier, with Page Shield as an add-on, which renders it out of range for most businesses due to price.
 Page Shield consumes threat feed intel from the same sources as Cloudflare Radar which is available for free.

 Speaking of pricing, Cloudflare's pricing has become a tad obscure.
 Reports are that Page Shield starts at $1,500 per month, and as an add-on to other packages.
 Meaning you are already paying for other security features before you can activate Page Shield.